 I have designed every brand touchpoint for the brand from all aspects of the in-store experience, consumer materials, integrated marketing, social media strategy, website, and more.
 I create all of these from the core brand positioning I created and the brand visual language that brings modern heritage to the Pennsylvania Dutch design aesthetic.

 A new look at butchering

 Nothing brings a food brand to life like photography and it was especially important with Dundore where we wanted to romanticized the meat and use items from Berks County to give it a sense of place.
 We then layered in a natural color palette to create a visual reinforcement of the natural philosophy of the brand.
 The resulting photography created something that stood out in the market and showed the quality of the product without having to say a word.

 Premium meat needs premium packaging

-Premium packaging was created to reinforce the price point and work that goes into creating dry aged meats so that when a customers buys this meat it feels more premium and other customers are aware that their purchase is special.
+Premium packaging was created to reinforce the price point and work that goes into creating dry-aged meats so that when customers buy this meat it feels more premium and other customers are aware that their purchase is special.
 The premium feel was created by using black kraft butcher paper printed with silver ink and sealed with a silver foil sticker.

 Exterior signage and retail design

 I was asked to design all exterior signage for the store which consisted of a primary illuminated round sign, a large wall mural, gold leaf retail window signage, and a free-standing ‘Open’ sign.
 All the signage was designed to work as a system that would be effective at different viewing distances.
 The large round illuminated sign and large wall mural was designed for the high volume of fast-moving traffic that drives past the front of the store.
 The large round sign was illuminated so it is highly visible at night when there is no street lighting near the store it has a strong visual impact.
 The store windows which have branding and messaging in gold leaf were designed for slower moving traffic during rush hour, the foot traffic that passes the store on the way to other business and Dundore and Heister customers as they want into the store.